-Make sure your dog is microchipped and wearing a tag with your contact details marked on it.
+Before setting off, make sure your dog is microchipped and has a tag with your contact details.

-If you’re touring abroad, take essential pet documentation (insurance and passport/animal health certificate details) with you, and it’s also a good idea to keep photos of the paperwork stored on your phone, in case you need back-up copies.
+If you’re touring abroad, take essential pet documentation (insurance and passport/animal health certificate details) with you, and keep photos of the paperwork stored on your phone.

-If you dog has a special diet, make sure you take enough food.
-Allow a few days’ extra, in case high winds or other factors delay your return journey home.
+Does your dog have a special diet?
+Then be sure to take enough food.
+It’s even worth allowing for a few days’ extra, just in case external factors delay your return home.

 During your stay

-Try to avoid leaving your pet in the ‘van for long periods of time (especially during spells of hot weather!) and ensure they have access to good ventilation and plenty of water.
+Try to avoid leaving your pet in the motorhome for long periods – especially during spells of hot weather! – and ensure they have access to good ventilation and plenty of water.

-Ground spikes and adjustable tethers are a great idea, but do ensure you position them where your dog has access to shade and water… and don’t forget that the sun’s position will change during the day.
+Ground spikes and adjustable tethers are a great idea, but do ensure you position them where your dog has access to shade and water… remembering the sun will move during the day.